hakavlad/tird/README.md

 It is **hidden** because it is impossible to distinguish between random container data and random cryptoblob data, and it is impossible to determine the location of written cryptoblobs without knowing the positions and keys.

-Containers do not contain any headers, all data about cryptoblob locations must be stored separately by the user.
+Containers do not contain *any* headers, all data about cryptoblob locations must be stored separately by the user.

 The location of the start of the cryptoblob in the container is user-defined, and the location of the start and end positions of the cryptoblob must be stored by the user separately from the container.
 This is why this "file system" is called a **user-driven file system**.

 Container structure (as an example):

 ```
-+—————————————+ Container initial position (0)
++—————————————+ Position 0
 |             |
 | Random data |
 |             |